 Trump Victory Puts OSHA Rules on Unsure Footing

-The article, “Trump Victory Puts OSHA Rules on Unsure Footing,” featured in Business Insurance, discussed how the U.S. Occupational Safety and Health Administration’s (OSHA) signature regulatory initiatives of 2016 are likely in jeopardy following Donald Trump’s presidential victory, according to experts.
+The article, “Trump Victory Puts OSHA Rules on Unsure Footing,” featured in Business Insurance, discussed how the U.S. Occupational Safety and Health Administration’s (OSHA) signature regulatory initiatives of 2016 are likely in jeopardy following Donald Trump’s presidential victory.

 Travis Vance weighed in on the future of OSHA’s electronic recordkeeping rule, scheduled to take effect Jan.
 1.